ceven/TennisScoring/README.md

 This implementation provides two significant methods:
  - a method `pointWonBy` which updates the score of the match based on the winner, passed in as a method argument
  - a method `score` which returns the current score of the match (the current set score followed by the current game score)

+ ## Requirements & How to run

+This project requires Java 10.
+I use gradle (version 5.2.1) to manage dependencies and run tests.
+Please follow the instructions below to download and run the code:

+ - Open a terminal prompt and clone this repository in the location of your choice
+ - Navigate to the project root
+ - Type ./gradlew clean build to build the project and run unit tests

  ## Improvement considerations